Scan time: 2-3 minutes / Read time: 3-5 minutes

 🧠 Step 2 — Pull the one pattern only you can see.

-Charlotte's pattern: clients who show up for session two almost always stick for two years.
+Charlotte's pattern: clients who show up for session two almost always stay two years.

 🎬 Step 3 — Wrap the pattern in one scene.

-Charlotte retells what one guest, a trainer named Dana, lived.
+Charlotte retells what one guest, a trainer named Dana, lived through.

 A client texted at 11pm: "I don't think this is for me."